 - Costly due to premium quality plastic

-It has been particularly designed for tomahawk throw.
-With 11 speed rating, 3 Glide, -2 turn and 4 Fade rating, it becomes distinguished for the experienced players for tomahawk throw.
+It has been particularly designed for beginners.
+With 7 speed rating, 6 Glide, 3 turn and 1 Fade rating, it becomes distinguished for the beginners players.

-The rim of Epic is thick from center and wider from the sides.
+The rim of Westside Discs is thick from center and wider from the sides.
 So, it makes it easier to cover more distances with a swift movement.
 The flight rating may be incredible for you.
 You can get the accurate flight results if you bend the disc before throwing.

-- Comes with a swift speed rating at 11 for Tomahawk Throw
+- Comes with a swift speed rating at 7.

 - Available in different colors